Your Checklist to Beat Insomnia

 - Set the right temperature.
 While the optimal temperature for sleep can vary from person to person, the optimal temperature for most people seems to be 69 or 70 degrees Fahrenheit.

 - White noise might be best.
 While some people love sleeping with total silence, others find they sleep better in with some background noise.
 You can download an app on your smartphone that will play white noise, such as the sound of wind, rain or waves, that can be very calming and help you sleep better.

-5. Reevaluate Medications and Supplements
+5. Reevaluate Medications

 There is a long list of medications that can cause insomnia and other sleep disorders.
 They include drugs prescribed for high blood pressure, congestive heart failure, heart attacks, migraine headaches, depression, anxiety and anti-inflammatory medications such as prednisone.

 - Check with your pharmacist or healthcare provider if you’re having a hard time sleeping to see if your problem could be caused by medications you’re taking.